-- Asia: countries such as Turkey, Malaysia, and Thailand offer affordable digital nomad visa options.
+- Asia: countries such as Turkey, Malaysia, Japan and Thailand offer affordable digital nomad visa options.
 In cities such as Tokyo, Seoul, and Taipei, you’ll enjoy a high quality of life and a thriving tech industry.
 Don’t forget to look out for political and economic stability before you choose your destination.

 Considering from Where You Are Coming From